Textile and Crafts Tour to Exotic Morocco

 Arrive in Casablanca on September 8; depart for home from Tangiers on September 18.
 We’ll start by flying in to legendary Casablanca, check in to our hotel, and get a good night’s rest.
 Next day we’ll visit the fabulous Hasan II mosque, inside and outside, at seaside Casablanca, then we’ll head south to fabled and friendly Marrakech.

 In Neolithic times, the region was primarily agricultural, and it wasn’t until 1062 that the town of Marrakesh was founded.
 The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.”

 Marrakesh grew rapidly and established itself as a cultural, religious, and trading center.
 Today the popular city has modern businesses on the outskirts, but still manages to feel exotic and other-worldly, especially in the old fortified city area, called the medina.
 The Marrakech medina is a densely packed, walled medieval city with labyrinthine alleys where little market shops offer a treasure of traditional textiles, baskets, felted slippers, pottery and jewelry.
 Here we can meet master artisans at work, and wander the narrow, cobblestone streets of the market.
-In Marrakesh we will stay in a beautiful and comfortable riad, as always decorated with traditional Moroccan furniture, rugs, mosaics, and accessories.
+In Marrakesh we will stay in a beautiful and comfortable riad, as always decorated with traditional furniture, rugs, mosaics, and textiles of Morocco.